Veritas Actively Supports Community Groups and Nonprofits

 Armed with trash bags, gloves and garbage pickers, the entire Veritas team launched its community impact initiative in August 2019 with a cleanup day in the Mission Dolores neighborhood.
 Veritas Spark’s volunteers picked up a total of over 3,500 gallons of trash, which the Clean Mission organization later confirmed was more than double their previous garbage pickup record.

 Veritas team members brought in gently used clothing to donate to non-profits Casa de las Madres and Larkin Street Youth.
 The team collected hundreds of clothing items, then folded and sorted them prior to delivering to these local organizations.
 In addition, Veritas purchased personal hygiene items that the team packaged into individual kits to complement the clothing donation.

 We love our wonderful San Francisco community year-round, but what better occasion to express our feelings than Valentine’s Day?
 Our annual Share the Love event had more than 40 employees and resident managers converge at Veritas corporate office with craft supplies in hand, to create colorful handmade greeting cards.
 Together we were able to make 160 cards, spreading cupid cheer to homebound seniors served by Meals on Wheels.

 Keeping San Francisco Retail Local

-Vibrant communities are a reflection of their residents.
-We partner with local businesses like Dog-Eared Books in the Mission, Scullery Café in the Tenderloin, and No. 3 in Pacific Heights – not big chains – to fill our retail spaces with warmth, personality, and most importantly, enhance the existing feeling of community that makes these neighborhoods special.
+Vibrant communities reflect their residents and local establishments.
+We partner with local businesses like Maison Danel on Polk Street, Il Casaro in the Church-Market corridor, Dog-Eared Books in the Mission, and No. 3 in Pacific Heights – not big chains – to fill our retail spaces with warmth, personality, and most importantly, enhance the existing feeling of community that makes these neighborhoods special.

 Learning and Applying Professional Skills with Project SEARCH